jays-commit/Terraform/README.md

 # Terraform
-Learning how to use Terraform to automate AWS infrastructure
+Using Terraform to automate AWS infrastructure